Newark Supergroup: Minor basins

-Minor basins crop out in South Carolina (Crowburg, Wadesboro Basins), North Carolina (Ellerbe, Davie County Basins), Virginia (Scottsburg, Randolph, Roanoke Creek, Briery Creek, Farmville, Flat Branch, Deep Run, Scottsville, Barboursville Basins), Connecticut (Cherry Brook Outlier), Massachusetts (Northfield and Middleton Basin), and Nova Scotia (Chedabucto Basin).
+Minor basins crop out in South Carolina (Crowburg, Wadesboro basins), North Carolina (Ellerbe, Davie County basins), Virginia (Scottsburg, Randolph, Roanoke Creek, Briery Creek, Farmville, Flat Branch, Deep Run, Scottsville, Barboursville basins), Connecticut (Cherry Brook Outlier), Massachusetts (Northfield and Middleton basins), and Nova Scotia (Chedabucto Basin).

 Age

 Until the late 1970s, the entire Newark Supergroup was assumed to be Triassic in age.
-However, studies of fossil pollen have now shown that the sediments actually range from the Ladinian to the Lower Jurassic.
-The Supergroup was deposited over the course of 50 million years.
+A 1977 study of fossil pollen argued that the sediments actually range from the Ladinian to the Lower Jurassic.
+Under this hypothesis, the Supergroup was deposited over the course of 50 million years.